Map meaningful places in your community

 A map window appears within the Survey123 browser.

-The data currently shows as points representing the location of the data.
+The data currently appears as points representing the location of the data.

 4. On the Settings (light) toolbar, click the Styles button.